 Encapsulated Phase Change Materials (EPCM) Thermal Energy Storage (TES)

-Terrafore reduced the cost of storing thermal energy by developing a cascaded encapsulated phase change material (EPCM) thermal energy storage (click here to view a video presentation) towards meeting the Department of Energy’s SunShot cost goal of $15 per kWh for thermal storage.
+Terrafore reduced the cost of storing thermal energy by developing a cascaded Encapsulated Phase Change material (EPCM) Thermal Energy Storage (TES), towards meeting the Department of Energy’s SunShot cost goal of $15 per kWh for thermal storage.

 Terrafore compared the cost of the conventional two-tank molten salt storage system with their single tank EPCM-TES, and showed that the costs of TES can be reduced by over 40% in the near term and potentially achieve the SunShot goal of $15 per kWh.

-Even though, Terrafore proved the concept of making capsules, the process of making the capsules using commercial coating equipment has yet to be optimized and scaled up.
-The capsules successfully survived up to 5000 thermal cycles in an accelerated test rig built by Terrafore.
-In each thermal cycle the salt in the capsule was cycled between melting and freezing in a hot and cold molten salt mixture.
+Even though Terrafore proved the concept of making capsules and they survived up to 5000 thermal cycles in an accelerated test rig built by Terrafore, the process of making the capsules using commercial coating equipment has yet to be optimized and needs to scale up.
+In each thermal cycle, the salt in the capsule was cycled between melting and freezing in a hot and cold molten salt mixture.
 Terrafore is making this patented technology available for licensing to CSP developers and other interested parties for taking this next step.

-Terrafore will display the innovative TES technology at the 2014 ARPA-E Transformative Energy Solutions Summit Showcase, to be held in Washington DC on February 24-26, 2014 (Booth 808).
+Terrafore displayed this innovative TES technology at the 2014 ARPA-E Transformative Energy Solutions Summit Showcase, in Washington DC on February 24-26, 2014.